 speaker

 Karen

-Sure.
-Good morning.
+Sure, good morning.
 First, as I talk about the adjusted EBITDA target range broadly, I do want to highlight just a couple of things to amplify some points that I said in my prepared remarks.
 First, just a reminder of the typical seasonality in our business, and we don't expect any meaningful departure from the historical averages that we've experienced.
-If you think about the profit contribution by quarter, the first quarter is average low teens' profit contribution compared with the fourth quarter around 40%.
-That's one point.
-Second point I want to know is really the impact of the strengthening dollar and our financial results overall with 40% of our revenues coming from outside the US.
-Then getting to the more specifics around your question, I'll start with the midpoint of the range and just our key assumptions for that.
+So if you think about the profit contribution by quarter, the first quarter is the average low teen's profit contribution compared with the fourth quarter around 40%.
+So that's one point.
+Second point I want to note is really the impact of the strengthening dollar and our financial results overall with 40% of our revenues coming from outside the U.S. So then getting to the more specifics around your question, I'll start with the midpoint of the range and just our key assumptions for that.
 It's really anchored in the assumption of a gradual recovery path for the transactional business lines.
-We assume the current interest rate environment, current consensus GDP outlook, current pace based on our pipelines and market momentum today.
-Then if you think about what will bring us to the higher or the lower end of the range, it will really be determined by a slower or faster recovery than we were anticipating at that midpoint based on the market conditions at this point in time.
-Another thing to call out in our modeling as we look at how the pace of recovery takes hold over different geographies around the world, that's typically uneven in this type of environment.
-We expect that will play out somewhat unevenly globally as well.
-The ultimate business mix can skew some of those growth rates and where we end up in that range as
+So we assume the current interest rate environment, current consensus GDP outlook, current pace based on our pipelines and market momentum today.
+And then if you think about what will bring us to the higher or the lower end of the range, it will really be determined by a slower or faster recover than we're anticipating at that midpoint based on the market conditions at this point in time.
+And another thing to call out in our modeling as we look at how the pace of the recovery takes hold over different geographies around the world, that's typically uneven. in this type of environment.
+And so we expect that will play out somewhat unevenly globally as well.
+And so the ultimate business mix can skew some of those growth rates and kind of where we end up in that range as well.

+speaker